darshilv/VisualForce-Emmet-Extension/README.md

+# Introduction

-This is an Emmet extension that allows the user to create Visualforce page skeleton in addition to HTML, CSS etc.
+This is an Emmet extension that allows the user to write a bunch of Visualforce page code and generate a skeleton in seconds (in addition to HTML, CSS etc.)

+#Example 1
 For example the following line of code -

     ap:pg>ap:pb>ap:pbt[value="{!mAccountList}"  var="x"]>ap:col[value='{!x.}']*5